yishayna/WhatsApp/README.md

 # WhatsApp

-Messaging system with Actor per user using AKA Libery.
+Messaging system with Actor per user using AKKA Libery.
 In the first running of the Server (manager), we create a new Actor to handle manager requests.
 The manager responds only to new connections requests and creating new groups.
 When establishing a new connection, we create a new actor for the user.
 Users can connect with a specific username if it's not already in use.
 When a user creates a new group, he asks for the manager to create a new Actor under "system/manager" and saves a reference to the group for dispatch messages.